Analysis | A shot across the bow on Trump’s baseless voter fraud claims

 Ginsberg’s Washington Post op-ed pitches this moment as a time for the GOP to choose: It can either distance itself from Trump’s rhetoric, or it can set its legitimate concerns about election security ablaze at the altar of Trump.

 Trump has in recent weeks alleged that expanded mail-in ballots could lead to massive voter fraud, despite very little evidence of that.
 He has called the election, which has barely begun, “rigged.”
 He has said the only way he can lose is via fraud, despite the fact that polls show him trailing in the race by as many as double digits.
-And most recently, he has encouraged supporters to try to vote twice — which would be illegal — to test the system.
+Most recently, he has encouraged supporters to try to vote twice — which would be illegal — to test the system.

 Ginsberg says this rhetoric only undermines the Republican election lawyers whose causes he so frequently spearheaded — as well as the GOP more broadly.